Certifications

 <Bookmark>Fees

-You can pay all fees associated with an eConnect case online.
+• You can pay all fees associated with an eConnect case online.
 Fees can be paid over the phone by calling 239-533-8997, press * (star).
-Fees can also be paid with the 1st floor cashier at 1500 Monroe St., downtown Fort Myers.
+Fees can also be paid at the cashier at 1500 Monroe Street, downtown Fort Myers.

 • <Bookmark>Re-Inspection Fees Due Before Inspections Requested: